vedagaddam/SecureSocketCommunication/README.md

-Implemented an imporved Secure Socket Communication protocol.
+Implemented an improved Secure Socket Communication protocol.

 In the improved security protocol, the process is done in 3 steps.